-- 19. The Firm opened the M Accounts and the S Account in circumstances where: - the Firm classified Client M and Client S as high risk clients and, therefore, EDD had to be completed for each of these Clients in accordance with the AML Module; - b. the Firm opened the accounts prior to the completion of EDD; - c. the Firm had made initial enquiries which uncovered adverse information regarding both accounts as follows: - M Accounts associated persons and entities of Client M were the subjects of civil proceedings in another jurisdiction where the associated entities were suspected of receiving proceeds from a Ponzi Scheme; and
+- 19. The Firm opened the M Accounts and the S Account in circumstances where: - a. the Firm classified Client M and Client S as high risk clients and, therefore, EDD had to be completed for each of these Clients in accordance with the AML Module; - b. the Firm opened the accounts prior to the completion of EDD; - c. the Firm had made initial enquiries which uncovered adverse information regarding both accounts as follows: - i.
+M Accounts associated persons and entities of Client M were the subjects of civil proceedings in another jurisdiction where the associated entities were suspected of receiving proceeds from a Ponzi Scheme; and ii. in regard to the S Account, Mr Muraleedharan and another Board member instructed the SEO and the CO in a telephone conference that:

 - ii.
 S Account the beneficial owner of the S Account was the subject of criminal charges; - d.
-Mr Lilla and another Board member instructed the SEO and CO of the Firm to open the M Accounts and S Account as follows: - i. in regard to the M Accounts, Mr Lilla and another Board member stated in a letter dated 30 July 2014 to the SEO that: - "the Board of Directors formally asks you to open [the M Accounts] as soon as possible, to avoid any demand for further additional information or documents, and to deliver the related IBAN numbers latest by 5 August 2014"; and - ii. in regard to the S Account, Mr Lilla and another Board member instructed the SEO and the CO in a telephone conference that: - "based on their comfort of the status of the client; the account should also be opened at [the Firm]". - e.
-Mr Lilla gave the instructions to open the M Accounts and S Account despite the fact that the SEO and CO had: - advised the Board, and Mr Lilla in particular, that opening the accounts without first completing EDD would cause the Firm to contravene DFSA Rules.
-In response, Mr Lilla stated to the SEO on 21 July 2014 that: - ii. provided the Board, including Mr Lilla, with independent legal advice from external counsel confirming that the Firm had not completed EDD and that, therefore, opening the accounts could cause the Firm to contravene DFSA Rules.
+Mr Muraleedharan and another Board member instructed the SEO and CO of the Firm to open the M Accounts and S Account as follows: - i. in regard to the M Accounts, Mr Muraleedharan and another Board member stated in a letter dated 30 July 2014 to the SEO that:

+"the Board of Directors formally asks you to open [the M Accounts] as soon as possible, to avoid any demand for further additional information or documents, and to deliver the related IBAN numbers latest by 5 August 2014"; and

+"based on their comfort of the status of the client; the account should also be opened at [the Firm]".

+- e.
+Mr Muraleedharan gave the instructions to open the M Accounts and S Account despite the fact that the SEO and CO had: - i. advised the Board, including Mr Muraleedharan, that opening the accounts without first completing EDD would cause the Firm to contravene DFSA Rules; and - ii. provided the Board, including Mr Muraleedharan, with independent legal advice from external counsel confirming that the Firm had not completed EDD and that, therefore, opening the accounts could cause the Firm to contravene DFSA Rules.
 The SEO and CO provided the independent legal advice in respect of both the M Accounts and the S Account shortly after these accounts were opened.
 In the case of the M Accounts, the advice was provided the day after the accounts were opened.
-In the case of the S Account, the advice was provided on the same day that the account was opened; and - f. the Firm opened the accounts without complying with the Firm's policies and procedures for opening accounts in that: - i. the CO had not signed-off that the EDD for Client M and Client S met the requirements of the DFSA's AML Module; and ii. the relevant Firm committee had not considered, and therefore did not approve, the on-boarding of Client M and Client S.
+In the case of the S Account, the advice was provided on the same day that the account was opened; and - f. the Firm opened the accounts without complying with the Firm's policies and procedures for opening accounts in that: - i. the CO had not signed-off that the EDD for Client M and Client S met the requirements of the DFSA's AML Module; and - ii. the relevant Firm committee had not considered, and therefore did not approve, the on-boarding of Client M and Client S.